bitflow-stream/go-bitflow/docs/index.md

 The dataflow graph (including data sources, data sinks, tree of operators) is expressed in the simple domain specific language [`Bitflowscript`](https://bitflow.readthedocs.io/projects/bitflow-antlr-grammars/en/latest/bitflow-script).
 Some aspects of the execution can also be configured through additional command line flags.

-Go requirement: at least version 1.11.
+Go version: 1.14.
 Use the `--help` flag for a list of command line flags.

 # Installation